holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 ### PyScript

-PyScript makes it even easier to manage your dependencies with a `<py-env>` HTML tag.
+PyScript makes it even easier to manage your dependencies, with a `<py-env>` HTML tag.
 Simply include `panel` in the list of dependencies and PyScript will install it automatically:

 ```html
 <py-env>